 B. Ringing church bells

 C. Confession in church

 We hope you and your family have a lot of fun with these Easter quiz questions and answers.
-If you want to learn more interesting facts or challenge your knowledge, then check out the following Alter ego quiz.
+If you want to learn more interesting facts or challenge your knowledge, then check out the following wedding quiz or this Alter ego quiz.